-259 Control measure - Apply the JESIP principles: Major incidents
+Control measure - Apply the JESIP principles: Major incidents

-Previous major incidents, public inquiries and national learning identified the ineffectiveness of single-agency working.
-As a result, JESIP was established and developed the Joint Doctrine: The Interoperability Framework, which provides a framework for multi-agency working.
+Previous major incidents, public inquiries and national learninghave identified the ineffectiveness of single_agency working which has led to a number of public inquires and national learning.
+As a result, JESIP was established and developed the Jeint Doctrine: The Interoperability Framework, whichhas been produced to provides a framework for multi-agency working.

-264 Whenever they work together, especially at major incidents, the responding agencies need to 265 ensure they deliver the most coherent and effective joint response possible.
+Whenever they work together, and especially at major incidents, joint the responding agencies need to ensure that they deliver have the most coherent and effective joint response possible.

-Declaring that a major incident is in progress as soon as possible means that predetermined arrangements can be established early, as it can take time for effective operational structures, resources and protocols to be put in place.
-Declaration of a major incident requires special arrangements to be implemented by one or more emergency responder agencies.
+Declaring that a major incident is in progress as soon as possible means that pre-determined arrangements can be established early, as it can take time for effective operational structures, resources and protocols to be put in place.
+Declaration of a major incident triggers a strategic and tactical response from each affected emergency service and other responder agencies.requires special arrangements to be implemented by one or more emergency responder agencies.

-- 270 This guidance contains a summary of the information contained in the JESIP publication. - 271 Relevant operational and fire control personnel should have an appropriate level of - 272 understanding of the JESIP Principles for joint working, and how to apply them at a major - 273 incident.
-It may be useful for relevant personnel to have access to the JESIP app or JESIP aide- - 274 memoires.
+This guidance contains a summary of the information contained in the JESIP publication.

+Relevant operational and fire control personnel should have an appropriate level of understanding of the JESIP Principles for joint working, and how to apply them at a major incident.
+It may be useful for relevant personnel to have access to the JESIP app or JESIP aidememoires.